 Dr. Chapman completed his internship at Jackson Memorial Hospital in Miami.
 During that year, he married Annie Lou Boozer.
 After his internship, Dr. Chapman served five years as a regimental surgeon in the European theatre.
 After World War II, Dr. Chapman continued residency training at the Episcopal Eye, Ear & Throat Hospital in Washington, D.C.
 He subsequently returned to Florida and began private practice in Ophthalmology in West Palm Beach.

 Dr. Chapman was recalled to active duty at the onset of the Korean War in 1950 and became a flight surgeon.
 He held many key leadership positions in the military, including a three-year tour of duty in French Morocco as a hospital commander.
 Dr. Chapman retired from active duty in 1965 with the rank of Colonel.

 After his retirement from military service, Dr. and Mrs. Chapman moved to Ft.
 Myers, Florida, where he became an active participant in community affairs.
 He was a prominent member of the Royal Palm Yacht Club and the Ft.
 Myers Power Squadron, and taught advanced piloting for many years.
 He was also a loyal and devout member of the Unitarian Universalist Church.

-In his personal and professional life, Dr. Jules B. Chapman demonstrated remarkable compassion and humanism.
+In his personal and professional life, Dr. Chapman demonstrated remarkable compassion and humanism.
 Throughout his life he remained a most humble and caring person.
 In recognition of his exemplary professional service, the University of Florida College of Medicine Chapter of the Gold Humanism Honor Society is named in his honor.